Ten Ways to Make your Thanksgiving About Social and Environmental Justice

 c.
 Sponsor a refugee family

 d.
 Be a pen pal to someone who is incarcerated.
-Free Minds Book Club is a good place to start.
+Free Minds Book Club, in DC, is one good place to start.

 e.
 Garden for life.
 Do native landscaping in your own backyard and community, because it can make a huge difference for pollinators, biodiversity, and can reshaping our landscape closer to its ecologically-intended purposes.
-Resources here.
+For more resources, see here.

 This list is certainly not exhaustive.
 The work to do is deep, it is personal, and it is political.
 Thanksgiving is mostly just a symbolic start.
 But if we don’t reclaim our symbols, but perhaps that’s the easiest way to begin entering into the deep, uncomfortable, and important work that there is to do.
 Don’t wait.
 No one will do this work for you, and this is our collective problem.
 To borrow from Rabbi Hillel the Elder: “If I am not for myself who is for me?
 And being for my own self, what am ‘I’?
 And if not now, when?”